From their first ABCs to their final thesis defense, challenging students to present what they know is an integral part

 Best of all, there are a dozen ways to do it.
 Some classes ask students to record their videos at home as homework, using their own laptops or smartphones.
 Students are free to practice as much as needed and record multiple takes, sharing only the best version for review.
 Teachers can then, in turn, watch the recordings before class (flipping the teacher), and come to class time ready to share the best examples, discuss common themes or issues, and guide students based on their individual needs.

 These student videos can be simple — and can cover almost anything.
 For just one great example, watch this student video presentation recorded for a language course, below.

 Alternatively, teachers can continue to ask students to present in front of their peers, but use the power of video to make the process more efficient.
 The University of British Columbia’s Sauder School of Business did exactly that, creating a “presentation lab” that broke classrooms into small student groups that could present simultaneously.
 Each student was recorded delivering their presentation to their group — giving the student real-world practice for their delivery, and giving the teacher a complete video of the presentation for grading, feedback, and guidance.

-With only a handful of laptops and a few open rooms, the class was able to record more than 400 student presentations in just 2 days!
+With only a handful of laptops and a few open rooms, the class was able to record more than 400 student presentations in just two days!
 So successful was the first attempt, the university has since made the practice — and the class — a standard part of its education experience.
-Find out more about just how they did it, in our UBC Sauder Business School Panopto case study.

 The flipped classroom has the potential to open up class time and encourage interactive learning in a way never before possible.
 For many classes, that interactivity creates the chance to put the students in the spotlight — and ask them to really show what they know.